 Films are almost never as good as the books they are based on.
-When you read a book, you enter into what's known as a 'dialogic' relationship with the author.
-They write the text, of course, but in fact they only really write half of it – to make it whole takes a reader, who fills in the blanks with their imagination.
+The author writes the text, but it's not complete until it's being read – to make it whole takes a reader, who fills in the blanks with his or her imagination.

 Each individual imagines things differently and runs his or her unique version of events in his or her mind, effectively screening a little movie in their minds, of which they are director, cinematographer, composer, costume designer, and so on.
 So someone else who read the book and then put it on screen is never going to produce the same movie you thought of when you were reading the book.
 Not to mention the fact that a film has to fit in several hours reading time into a couple of hours bum on seat time.

 But some movies do manage to do a good enough job to be satisfactory as both a version of the original story and a piece of entertainment in its own right.
 Below are eight of the best.